garrandall/popular-music-data/tracks/don-t-ever-wanna-lose-ya-new-england.md

 The rain is beating on my brain
 As the look on my face stays the same

-Don't ever wanna lose ya (3x's)
+Don't ever wanna lose ya

 And when I hear a speedy siren
 My heart gets so still just like dying
 Do anything to get you home safe
 Where could you be it's getting so late

-Repeat chorus